-Sad Tale of a Cow

-John Griffith came into the valley

-from California several years ago

-and has had no trouble getting good

-crops.
-His trouble has been finding

-a market for his products, but he expects to join the colonists' Palmer

-co-operative-as do many of the

-other earlier settlers-and hopes

-that it will solve his marketing
+Sad Tale of a Cow John Griffith came into the valley from California several years ago and has had no trouble getting good crops.
+His trouble has been finding a market for his products, but he ex-pects to join the colonists' Palmer co-operative-as do many of the other earlier settlers-and hopes that it will solve his marketing combine problem.

 Incidentally, Griffith's biggest dis-Incidentally, Griffith's biggest dis-appointment in Alaska has been his-cow.
 He brought a cow with calf from California.
-She produced a bull calf which was fine, He hred his dam to her son, and- "Dammit, I got another bull.
+Sho produced a buil calf which was fine.
+He bred his dam to her son, and-"Dammit, I got another bull.
 Now

-I gue another bulls in a row so's I can get some milk.
-Well, my old cow is with ealf again and this time I'm hoping the colonists' heing here will change my luck."

-The first man to farm in the valley is J. J. Bugge, a Minnesota Scandinavian, who chased gold all over Alaska, found \$15,000 worth of it, blew his "poke" trying to increase it and then had to farm to keep alive.
+Fve got three more bulls in a row and no cowa.
+What I want is cowa, so's I can get some milk.
+Well, my old cow is with calf again and this time I'm hoping the colonist's being here will change my luck."
+The first man to farm in the val-ley is J. J. Bugge, a Minneaota Scun-dinavian, who chased gold all over Alaska, found \$15,000 worth of it, blew his "polke" trying to increase it, and then had to farm to keep slive.